This post may contain affiliate links. Please read our disclosure policy.

 a stack of 3 oatmeal raisin cookies on a black tray surrounded by raisins.

 Looking for more small batch cookie recipes?
-Try into our spiced Ginger Cookies for a warm, rich flavor, or jam-filled Thumbprint Cookies with a sweet, fruity center.
-Our frosted Sugar Cookies are soft, sweet, and topped with creamy frosting, and the Chocolate Covered Oreos offer a classic favorite with a chocolatey twist.
+Try into our spiced Ginger Cookies for a warm, rich flavor, or Thumbprint Cookies filled with sweet, fruity jam.
+For something soft and sweet, our Sugar Cookies are topped with creamy frosting, while Chocolate Covered Oreos deliver a classic treat with a chocolatey twist.

-• Quick Baking: These cookies are ready in just 10 minutes.
+• Quick to Make: These oatmeal raisin cookies are quick to prepare and bake in just 10 minutes.

 Ingredients